Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-08-03-python-for-devOps-notes1.md

 I've started with the book **Python for DevOps** by *Noah Gift, Kennedy Behrman, Alfredo Deza, Grig Gheorghiu*.
 And the plan is to follow & finish it religiously as my first some steps.

+*(**Note:** The notes below are the direct excerpts from the book, [Python For DevOps](https://learning.oreilly.com/library/view/python-for-devops/9781492057680/), compiled for the purpose of learning & memory.)*

 ---

 ### The Chapter 1, *Python Essentials for DevOps* touched the following topics briefly!